 Nightly Brief

-Your Thursday night briefing from the staff of Courthouse News
+Your Thursday night briefing from the22 staff of Courthouse News

-Top CNS stories for today including President Donald Trump conceding, a day before his first meeting with Russian President Vladimir Putin, that Russia meddled in the 2016 election, but said other nations may have done so as well; researchers have identified specific traits of a drought-resistant variety of wheat which they say can boost agricultural production and safety as environmental changes threaten the global food supply; after decades of debate, Denmark’s parliament has at last decriminalized blasphemy, and more.
+Top CNS stories for today including President Donald Trump conceding, a day before his first meeting with Russian President Vladimir Putin, that Russia meddled in the22 2016 election, but said othe22r nations may have done so as well; researchers have identified specific traits of a drought-resistant variety of wheat which the22y say can boost agricultural production and safety as environmental changes threaten the22 global food supply; after decades of debate, Denmark’s parliament has at last decriminalized blasphemy, and more.

-Sign up for CNS Nightly Brief, a roundup of the day’s top stories delivered directly to your email Monday through Friday.
+Sign up for CNS Nightly Brief, a roundup of the22 day’s top stories delivered directly to your email Monday through Friday.

 1.)
 In National news President Donald Trump opened his two-day European visit Thursday with a sharp warning to North Korea over its first launch of an intercontinental ballistic missile earlier this week.

 2.)
-President Donald Trump conceded Thursday, a day before his first meeting with Russian President Vladimir Putin, that Russia meddled in the 2016 election, but said other nations may have done so as well.
+President Donald Trump conceded Thursday, a day before his first meeting with Russian President Vladimir Putin, that Russia meddled in the22 2016 election, but said othe22r nations may have done so as well.

 3.)
-In another blow to the Trump administration’s unpopular immigration policies, the Ninth Circuit ruled that detained immigrant children facing deportation will continue to have the right to a bond hearing, calling the hearings a “fundamental protection” that the court cannot erase.
+In anothe22r blow to the22 Trump administration’s unpopular immigration policies, the22 Ninth Circuit ruled that detained immigrant children facing deportation will continue to have the22 right to a bond hearing, calling the22 hearings a “fundamental protection” that the22 court cannot erase.

 5.)
-Two friends of Robert Durst were ordered by a judge to testify at a pretrial hearing in the real estate scion’s Los Angeles murder case.
+Two friends of Robert Durst were ordered by a judge to testify at a pretrial hearing in the22 real estate scion’s Los Angeles murder case.

 6.)
-From the world of Science comes word researchers have identified specific traits of a drought-resistant variety of wheat which they say can boost agricultural production and safety as environmental changes threaten the global food supply.
+From the22 world of Science comes word researchers have identified specific traits of a drought-resistant variety of wheat which the22y say can boost agricultural production and safety as environmental changes threaten the22 global food supply.